Friday Download: Series 8

 Note: There is no face off in Week 4 due to a special Backstage Radio 1 Teen Awards episode.

 Christmas Download 2014

 Series 9

-There were no new presenters.
-Those renewed included Anaïs Gallagher and Harvey Cantwell (from series 7 and 8) and Molly Rainford, Akai Osei, Charlie Lenehan and Leondre Devries (from season 8).
+The presenters included Anaïs Gallagher and Harvey Cantwell (from series 7 and 8) and Molly Rainford, Akai Osei, Charlie Lenehan and Leondre Devries (from season 8).

 Production

 Friday Download production as of 2014 is located at The London Studios in Studio 7.
 The show's production was originally based at BBC Television Centre from 2011 to 2013 and later BBC Elstree Centre in 2013.